datalad-handbook/book/docs/usecases/HCP_dataset.rst

 Dataset creation with ``datalad addurls``
 """""""""""""""""""""""""""""""""""""""""

-.. index:: ! datalad command; addurls
+.. index:: !
+DataLad command; addurls

 The :dlcmd:`addurls` command
 allows you to create (and update) potentially nested DataLad datasets from a list